minbrowser/min/README.md

 ### Contributing Translations

 Thanks for taking the time to translate Min!
-To add translations for your local language:
+If you have any questions about how to add a translation, please [open an issue](https://github.com/minbrowser/min/issues/new).

+#### Adding a new language

 * Find the language code that goes with your language from [this list](https://electron.atom.io/docs/api/locales/#locales).
 * In the `localization/languages` directory, create a new file, and name it "[your language code].json".